The illustration below is a typical Info window with all options enabled in the right-click menu, also shown.

 When an off time option is selected, the frame for this timer includes, besides the words “Off Time”, an arrow (^ or v) indicating whether the timer is counting up or down, and the minimum duration (in minutes) for off times for that contest and category.
 The timer is in hours and minutes; the background will change to light green once the minimum time has been reached.

 – In some contests and entry categories, there is a second timer or counter display to help you comply with contest rules for band changes when there are band change time limits or counters.
-If there is a band change time limit, this timer counts down in minutes and seconds from the beginning of the clock minute after the first QSO logged on a new band.
+If there is a band change time limit, this timer appears below the QSO timer, and counts down in minutes and seconds from the beginning of the clock minute after the first QSO logged on a new band.
 The band change timer does not start until the first band change of the contest.
 The background color changes to pale green once the required time limit has been reached and the counter has reached 0:00.

 In N1MM Logger+, goals are stored in a table in the Admin database.
 Only one set of goals can be active at any time, and regardless of the contest you open, they remain active until replaced.
 However, if you have defined a goal file on the Associated Files tab for a given contest, that goal file will be loaded whenever you start a new instance of that contest.
 For example if you define CQWW goals.txt as an Associated File in one instance of CQWWCW, that goal file will be loaded any time you open any instance of that contest.